microsoft/mimalloc/readme.md

 synthetic benchmarks that see how the allocator behaves under more extreme circumstances.

+In our benchmarks, _mimalloc_ always outperforms all other leading allocators (_jemalloc_, _tcmalloc_, _Hoard_, etc), and usually uses less memory (up to 25% more in the worst case).
+A nice property is that it does *consistently* well over the wide range of benchmarks.

 Allocators are interesting as there exists no algorithm that is generally optimal -- for a given allocator one can usually construct a workload where it does not do so well.
 The goal is thus to find an allocation